Responsible Carrier Program

 To advance the industry’s foundational commitment to safety, the RCP continues to evolve.
 In 2012, AWO entered into an agreement with the Towing Vessel Inspection Bureau, which trains and certifies RCP auditors and develops resources to enhance the quality and consistency of RCP audits.
 In May 2016, AWO entered into an agreement with ClassNK, under which this recognized classification society will be authorized to conduct RCP audits.

-You can find a proposed revised clean copy of the RCP here, and proposed revision mark ups to the RCP here.
-These proposed changes would go into effect in July 2018 to coincide with Subchapter M effective date.
-Additionally, these revisions have been proposed by the RCP Standards Board to align the RCP with Subchapter M. Comments, concerns, and questions are requested by COB Friday, September 15th to Brian Bailey at email@example.com.
+The RCP proposed changes would go into effect in July 2018 to coincide with the Subchapter M effective date.
+Additionally, these revisions have been proposed by the RCP Standards Board to align the RCP with Subchapter M. Comments, concerns, and questions are requested by COB Friday, September 15th to Brian Bailey at firstname.lastname@example.org.

 Click here to view the AWO-recognized third-party audit partners who are authorized to provide auditing services related to the Responsible Carrier Program®.
 AWO’s goal is to provide members with a large, geographically dispersed pool of well trained, well qualified auditors to conduct RCP and TSMS audits to facilitate the